-1 This course may be eligible for articulation with some high schools.
+This course may be eligible for articulation with some high schools.
 Check with your high school counselor for more information.

-2 Capstone course, which brings together knowledge and skills learned in other courses and applies them in decision-making situations and in completing job tasks.
-This Capstone course should be taken in the student's fall or spring last semester before graduation.
+Capstone course, which brings together knowledge and skills learned in other courses and applies them in decision-making situations and in completing job tasks.
+This Capstone course should be taken in the last fall or spring semester before graduation.